wilbur8831/LSV_PA/private-fork.md

 upstream	git@github.com:NTU-ALComLab/LSV-PA.git (push)
 ```

-Now you can update your private repository by `git fetch upstream`.
+Now you can update your private repository by `git fetch upstream` and `git merge upstream/master`.
 Note that you don't have the permission to push to this repository.
 You can disable it by `git remote set-url --push upstream DISABLE`.